Skip to main content

 The target device must have the embedl-onnxruntime wheel installed.
 See the embedl-onnxruntime repository for installation instructions.

-Together with trtexec, this is one of the fastest backends available.
+Together with trtexec, this is one of the fastest backends available — a MobileNetV2 compiles in ~7 s and profiles in ~12 s.

 embedl-hub compile onnxruntime embedl-onnxruntime \